 5. Interviews from the Paris Review

 Over the last 70 years, The Paris Review has conducted interviews with the world’s most prestigious authors.
 Now they are all available for free online.
+[Update 2021: These interviews are now behind a paywall, but can still be accessed for free with the use of “waybackmachine.”
+Simply copy in the url you want to view, click a snapshot from a few years back, and you will be immersed in more writing craft than is probably healthy for you.]
 Browse by decade or author name.
 You are sure to find something to inspire you.
-Not to mention, many of the interviews are with writers who are notoriously recluse and hard to get in front of a tape/iPhone recorder.
+Not to mention, many of the interviews are with writers who are notoriously reclusive and hard to get in front of a tape/iPhone recorder.
 For those looking for a print edition, a selection of the interviews have also been published in a four-volume set.

 Probably the most important book you can read to improve your writing is the one you already have.
 It might be sitting on your nightstand, buried in your backpack, or languishing on your windowsill.
 Always be reading books by authors you admire.
 Hopefully you love to do this anyway, but for those having trouble keeping a reading schedule (and it can be difficult), remember that even just reading 15-20 minutes a day equals 5,475+ pages a year!
 If your average novel is 300 pages, that’s 18 books a year.

 Do you have a favorite book on writing that I failed to mention in this list?
 Do you disagree with my picks?
 Let me know in the comments!
 Thanks for reading.

 Brueck, Greta.
 “On Writing: Seek.
 Capsize.
 Repeat.”
 Greta Brew, Morningbrue, 4 Mar.
 2017, morningbrue.wordpress.com/2017/03/05/on-writing-seek-capsize-repeat/.
 Accessed 19 May 2017.